Free Legal Services: Eviction Diversion Initiative

-NILP would like you to know about the REquipment DME (Durable Medical Equipment) Reuse program that is funded by the MRC (Massachusetts Rehabilitation Commission) and MassMatch.
-This DME Reuse program provides free refurbished wheelchairs, scooters, shower chairs and more to adults, children and elders recycled in Massachusetts.
+The REquipment DME (Durable Medical Equipment) Reuse program is funded by the Massachusetts Rehabilitation Commission (MRC) and MassMatch.
+This program provides free refurbished wheelchairs, scooters, shower chairs and more to adults, children and elders recycled in Massachusetts.
 For more information, please visit: https://dmerequipment.org

 Massachusetts Wheelchair Lemon Law

-NILP wants you to know about the Massachusetts Customized Wheelchair Lemon Law.
-Owners of customized wheelchairs may apply for arbitration should their wheelchair be defective.
+The Massachusetts Customized Wheelchair Lemon Law ensures that owners of customized wheelchairs may apply for arbitration should their wheelchair be defective.
 The Customized Wheelchair Arbitration program provides consumers who have paid some or all of the costs out of pocket for their purchase or lease of a new, but defective, customized wheelchair with the ability to settle disputes with the manufacturer.
 For more information, please visit https://www.mass.gov/customized-wheelchair-lemon-law or view the video here.